dchosnek/bin-api-tutorial-flask/README.md

 # Work in progress

-This repo contains partially completed work.
+This repo contains a working prototype of the API implemented [here](https://github.com/dchosnek/bin-api-tutorial-aws).

-At this point, the Flask server appears to be working and approximates the behavior of the serverless implementation of this API implemented [here](https://github.com/dchosnek/bin-api-tutorial-aws).
+The next step is to combine this backend API with the front end web UI.
+That backend (flask) API is implmented [here](https://github.com/dchosnek/bin-api-tutorial-react).

 - - -

 ### Environment variables

-Currently using these EVs:
+For local machine development, using these EVs:

 ```
 export FLASK_APP=app.py